OS2mo/os2mo/docs/src/graphql/intro.md

 The OS2mo graph model can be interactively explored via our [OS2mo | GraphQL Voyager](voyager.html) instance.
 It is updated on every MO release, meaning it will always reflect the latest graph model.

 ## GraphiQL
-It is possible to configure development and testing servers to expose [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql), an interactive in-browser GraphQL IDE.
+OS2mo exposes [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql), an interactive in-browser GraphQL IDE, by default.
 GraphiQL is useful for testing out queries and exploring the data model.

-Per [GraphQL best practices](https://graphql.org/learn/serving-over-http/#graphiql) for serving over HTTP, GraphiQL will always be turned off in production.